angulardart/site-angulardart/src/tools/webstorm.md

   The <b>Dart SDK</b> path specifies the directory that contains the SDK's `bin` and `lib` directories;
   the `bin` directory contains tools such as `dart` and `dart2js`.
-  The <b>Dartium</b> path specifies the full path to the `Chromium` executable that contains the Dart VM.
-  WebStorm ensures that the paths are valid.
+  WebStorm ensures that the path is valid.
   For more information, see the Dart installation guide for your OS:
   [Windows]({{site.dartlang}}/install/windows),
   [Linux]({{site.dartlang}}/install/linux), or